 - The date the board members were appointed

-- A commitment to comply or implement the Code of Governance
+- A commitment to comply with the Charities Regulator’s Charities Governance Code

 |Mona McMahon||Board Member||St Michael’s NS / Kylemore College||2017|